Dashboard UX & Interaction

 Level 3: The Investigation

-Drill into full detail.
+Full detail.
 Individual records, complete data tables, filters for slicing the data.
 Answers: "What exactly happened and what do I do about it?"

 Technical implementation varies.
 Expandable cards (click to reveal a trend chart below the KPI) work well for moderate detail.
-Slide-out panels (a drawer from the side with detailed breakdowns) keep the user in context while showing richer information.
-Linked detail views (a separate page for full investigation) suit deeper analysis workflows.
+Slide-out panels (a drawer from the side) keep the user in context while showing richer information.
+Linked detail views suit deeper investigation workflows.
 The pattern matters more than the mechanism.
+What matters is that transitions between levels feel instant, the user always knows how to return to the overview, and deeper levels load only when requested (not pre-fetched in the background, consuming bandwidth for views most users never reach).

 Interaction Patterns That Work